Michael4170/Overwatch-Server-Admin-Toolkit/Commands.md

 ### `kill` — `!ow kill [player|me]`
 Kills the target's character.

-**Deliberately does not default to you.** Unlike `heal`, a destructive command should always name its target — use `!ow kill me` explicitly.
+**Deliberately does not default to you.** Unlike `heal`, a destructive command should name its target — use `!ow kill me` explicitly.
 The death is attributed to a Game Master instigator, so it does not trigger friendly-fire punishment or pollute the kill feed.
 Blocked against equal or higher tiers; self-kill stays allowed.

 ### `goto` — `!ow goto [player]`
 Teleports **you** to the target.
 Aliases: `tp`, `tpto`.